OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Storing and accessing data

-Within a custom function (or within any other part of an add-in), you can store and access data by using the `OfficeRuntime.storage` object. `Storage` is a persistent, unencrypted, key-value storage system that provides an alternative to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), which cannot be used within custom functions. `Storage` offers 10 MB of data per domain.
+Within a UI-less custom function, you can store and access data by using the `OfficeRuntime.storage` object. `Storage` is a persistent, unencrypted, key-value storage system that provides an alternative to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), which cannot be used by UI-less custom functions. `Storage` offers 10 MB of data per domain.
 Domains can be shared by more than one add-in.

 `Storage` is intended as a shared storage solution, meaning multiple parts of an add-in are able to access the same data.
-For example, tokens for user authentication may be stored in `storage` because it can be accessed by both a custom function and add-in UI elements such as a task pane.
+For example, tokens for user authentication may be stored in `storage` because it can be accessed by both a UI-less custom function and add-in UI elements such as a task pane.
 Similarly, if two add-ins share the same domain (for example, `www.contoso.com/addin1`, `www.contoso.com/addin2`), they are also permitted to share information back and forth through `storage`.
 Note that add-ins which have different subdomains will have different instances of `storage` (for example, `subdomain.contoso.com/addin1`, `differentsubdomain.contoso.com/addin2`).

 Because `storage` can be a shared location, it is important to realize that it is possible to override key-value pairs.